 Digg announced in the middle of June 2013 that it was rolling out a replacement service for Google Reader.
 It’s not much of a prediction that Digg has been looking for content since losing a great deal of market share to Reddit.

 Digg’s upcoming service will likely attempt to resurrect Google Reader’s much loved “share” feature.
 Because of stiff competition from Feedly, it remains to be seen whether or not Digg will be able to force its way into RSS ecosystem.
 I am, however, confident that Digg will create something worth using.

 For many of its users, Feedly functions as one of the best Google Reader replacements.
 Feedly allows full importation of your feeds and folders from Google’s service.
 And, with some minor settings modifications, the service offers a seamless transition.

 Feedly combines many of Google Reader’s most useful characteristics, such as hotkeys, with a slick and highly polished user interface.
 It also recently announced a migration of all feed hosting onto its own servers, meaning you can search through a vast database of feeds for particular keywords.
-To read more about Feedly’s various functions, check out its Firefox integration and recently added “Must Read” section for its mobile application.
+To read more about Feedly’s various functions, check out its Firefox integration and “Must Read” section for its mobile application.
 Feedly’s new feature make it a killer RSS reader service.

 8.1 Original paper on RSS 0.90

 For those of you who are history buffs, you can read the original RSS 0.90 specification that was published by Netscape on March 15, 1999.

 In 2002, Aaron Swartz penned a 3.0 specification for RSS.
 You can read the original document here, on his blog.
 For those of you interested in the subject, RSS was not invented by Swartz – he however had a role in creating the 1.0 specification, according to some sources.